-- Important ground being covered in introductory courses that are taken by all students in the BSc programmes in business and economics.
+- Important ground being covered in introductory courses that are taken by all students in the BSc programmes.

-- Advanced focus in a number of specialized programmes, at the master level in particular but also on the PhD level.
+- Advanced focus in a number of specialized programmes, at the master level in particular but also at the PhD level.

-- Engagement of faculty in innovation and development of the teaching portfolio regarding ethics, responsibility and sustainability.
+- Engagement of faculty in innovation and development of the teaching portfolio as regards ethics, responsibility and sustainability.

 - Education and development initiatives for faculty members facilitated by cooperation internationally and with other parts of Lund University.